Minoo-Kim/ScrapeClassifyML/README.md

 Input: a CSV file that contains desired fields (e.g. phone, address) with each row being a different entity.
 Additionally, the last column must be a "special field" that contains the name of fields that were modified by a human.
-This should be saved after running the crawler & human inspection as it allows `extract_divtag.py` to keep track of which fields to double check.
+This should be saved after running the crawler & human inspection as it allows `extract_divtag.py` to keep track of which fields to double check. `Resources.csv` is an example of such input file.

 Output: a JSON file that contains a set of tuples per each location ID.
 A tuple contains: